rofmenzer/marketplace/README.md

-The original project was in gitlab-paris (private repo).
+# The original project was in gitlab-paris (private repo), for this reason the pipLine is KO

 # POCA 2020